 The bill amends the Code of West Virginia to exempt the Secretary of State from the competitive bidding process for specific purchases related to critical election infrastructure.
 This includes items such as voter registration systems and electronic pollbooks.
-The Secretary of State is required to submit all relevant documents, including bids and contracts, to the Director of the Purchasing Division for public posting, although they are not obligated to disclose any documents that would be exempt from public disclosure under existing law.
+While the Secretary of State is exempt from the bidding process, they are still required to submit all relevant documents, including bids and contracts, to the Director of the Purchasing Division for public posting.
+However, there is an exception that allows the Secretary of State to withhold any documents that would be exempt from disclosure under existing law.

 Statutes affected: